Getting to work

 We actively encourage staff to cycle to work and run a cycle to work scheme which helps you with the initial cost of buying a bike and safety equipment.

 We have a number of secure bike sheds at the Denmark Hill site which are managed by Security using keys that you get from Security Control.
-If the sheds are full you can use the cycle racks at the Bessemer Road and Ruskin Wing entrances and outside Unit 3 on the King's Business Park.
+If the sheds are full there are cycle racks and storage points across the site.

 Please secure your bike with a high-quality lock such as a Sold Secure device.